canton-network/wallet/wallet-gateway/remote/README.md

 **Gateway config:**

+- `signingProviders.fireblocks` - include this object to enable
-- `signingProviders.fireblocks.enable` - optional, defaults to `true`
+- `signingProviders.fireblocks.apiPath` - optional, defaults to `https://api.fireblocks.io/v1`
+- `signingProviders.fireblocks.apiKeyEnv` - optional name of the env var that holds the API key, defaults to `FIREBLOCKS_API_KEY`
-- `signingProviders.fireblocks.apiPath` - optional, falls back to the deprecated `FIREBLOCKS_API_PATH` environment variable, then defaults to `https://api.fireblocks.io/v1`
+- `signingProviders.fireblocks.secretEnv` - optional name of the env var that holds the API secret, defaults to `FIREBLOCKS_SECRET`

 **Environment variables:**

-- `FIREBLOCKS_API_KEY` - required API key from the `API User (ID)` column in the Fireblocks API users table
-- `FIREBLOCKS_SECRET` - required corresponding API secret
-- `FIREBLOCKS_API_PATH` - deprecated optional fallback for `signingProviders.fireblocks.apiPath`
+- The variables named by `apiKeyEnv` and `secretEnv` (defaults above)

 ### Blockdaemon